 Pro Tip: Purchase a high-quality, reliable brand of fixtures.
 Don’t get sucked into the cheap ones, which could cause leaks or electrical issues, or cheapen the overall look of your brand-new kitchen.

-In most cases, you’ll need a permit to remodel your kitchen.
-Depending on the city in which you reside, a non-structural permit can cost $300 and can be picked up the same day it’s filed.
+In most cases, you’ll need a permit for kitchen remodeling in Los Angeles.
+Depending on the city in which you reside, a non-structural permit can cost $300-$400 and can be picked up the same day it’s filed.
 Structural permits can take one to 30 days to receive, depending on the city.

 This service is optional (and requires a structural permit), but we wanted to include it, so you have an idea of how much it’ll cost to open up your kitchen.
 When doing this, it involves drawing up plans for your new layout, reconfiguring plumbing/electrical and tearing down walls, which may also involve engineering and installing structural support to do so.

-When creating an open-concept floorplan like that, the remodel typically spills into other spaces, such as the living room and/or dining area.
+When creating an open-concept floor plan like that, the remodel typically spills into other spaces, such as the living room and/or dining area.
 This means that flooring and paint need to be expanded too.
-For an open floor plan, you can expect to pay anywhere from $12,000 to $60,000 (depending on the size and structure of the space) – and goes up from there if the structure of a second story is involved.
+For an open floor plan, you can expect to pay anywhere from $15,000 to $75,000 (depending on the size and structure of the space) – and goes up from there if the structure of a second story is involved.

 Overall Kitchen Remodel Cost:

 WITH opening the floor plan: $70,000-$203,000